Screwed Up Click: Z-Ro

 Joseph Wayne McVey, better known by his stage names Z-Ro and The Mo City Don, is a member of the Screwed Up Click.
 In 1998, Z-Ro released his debut album, Look What You Did to Me.
 He celebrated his 22nd birthday at DJ Screw's house, recording the "Blue 22" tape.
 These things helped to escalate Z-Ro's popularity throughout the South and by 2002 his talent and hard work caught the attention of Rap-A-Lot’s founder and CEO James Prince, who offered him a deal.
 In 2004, Z-Ro released his critically acclaimed Rap-A-Lot debut titled The Life of Joseph W. McVey.
 The record was a huge success and helped expand Z-Ro’s fan base beyond the South.
 In 2005, Z-Ro released Let the Truth Be Told, which was well received.
 Z-Ro's 2006 album I'm Still Livin' was released while he was imprisoned for drug possession, to positive reviews.
 It was called "a great album... powerful" but "relentlessly bleak" by The Village Voice and "one of the best rap albums to come out of Houston" by the Houston Chronicle.
 He was named one of America's most underrated rappers by The New York Times in 2007.
 In 2010 he released his next album titled Heroin, which was followed by another new album titled Meth in 2011 and then Angel Dust in 2012.
 After a series of mixtapes, released sporadically over three years, Z-Ro has returned with a proper studio album entitled Melting the Crown.
 Following that album he recorded his most recent episode of albums entitled “Drankin and Drivin" in 2016.
-This album features a very well notifiable artist by the name Krayzie Bone.